Lesson

 Use Play to Motivate Your Mood

-The slideshow presents ways to get active when you decide to motivate an "I won't" mood: play games, ride a bike, walk, play ball, stretch, or compete against yourself by timing how fast you can run or how many jumping jacks you can do in a minute.
+The slideshow helps kids understand that they can choose to move when they want to motivate their mood.
+They can decide to play a game, ride a bike, walk, play ball, stretch, or compete against themselves by timing how fast they run or how many jumping jacks they can do in a minute.

 Tips to Motivate Mood

-Each student writes down at least three things they can do when they decide to motivate an "I won't" mood.
-Put the ideas in a jar to draw from the next time students decide to make a fit choice.
+Each student writes down at least three things they can do when they decide to motivate their mood.
+Put the ideas in a jar to draw from when students need a movement break.

 Option: Print the fit Mood Word Search to give kids ideas about ways to practice self-motivation.